MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/stage-10-configure-the-query-in-a-content-search-web-part-on-a-catalog-item-page.md

 Coming back to our catalog item page, we want to display items that have the same Group Number.
 Remember in [Stage 3: How to enable a list as a catalog in SharePoint Server](stage-3-how-to-enable-a-list-as-a-catalog.md) how we added **Group Number** as one of the list columns to be used as a **Catalog Item URL Field**.
 We did this confuration so the value of  *Group Number*  would be used in the URL.

-The following screen shot shows our final Contoso site.
-Notice that the group number,  *5637145950*  , is used as the second to last value in the URL.
+The following screenshot shows our final Contoso site.
+Notice that the group number,  *5637145950*, is used as the second to last value in the URL.

 ![Item Car Radido](../media/OTCSP_ItemCarRadido.png)

-If we browse to another product, we'll see the group number for this product ( *5637145875*  , for example) is also used as the second to last value in the URL.
+If we browse to another product, we'll see the group number for this product (*5637145875*, for example) is also used as the second to last value in the URL.

 ![Item Camcorder](../media/OTCSP_ItemCamcorder.png)